Linnea87/Harry_Potter_quiz_pp2/README.md

 All quiz questions and answers are from [AhaSlides](https://ahaslides.com/sv/blog/40-harry-potter-quiz-questions-and-answers/)
 ### Code
 ### Images and Icons
-The favicon icon is from [icons8](https://icons8.com/icon/set/harry-potter/wired) and has been converted with the [favicon.io](https://favicon.io/favicon-converter/) converter.
+1. The favicon icon is from [icons8](https://icons8.com/icon/set/harry-potter/wired) and has been converted with the [favicon.io](https://favicon.io/favicon-converter/) converter.

+2. The q1 image is from [harrypotterfanzone](https://www.harrypotterfanzone.com/pictures/mad-eye-moody-demonstrates-the-unforgivable-curses/)

+3. The q2 image is from [quotev](https://www.quotev.com/story/12951251/Draco-Malfoy-The-Cup-Of-Holy-Sh-/15)

+4. The q4 image is from [snapchat](https://t.snapchat.com/vEE1NbA4)

+5. The q5 image is from [honorshogwarts04](https://honorshogwarts04.files.wordpress.com/2015/09/obliviate-4.jpg?w=640)

+6. The q6 image is from [merchoid](https://www.merchoid.com/media/mf_webp/jpg/media/catalog/product/cache/65c63282a2b3bd0da0ec5b004bcde549/h/a/harrypotter_quidditch_set_9.webp)

+7. The q12 image is from [pinterest](https://www.pinterest.se/pin/671247519454677884/)

+8. The q18 image is from [wizardingworld](https://www.wizardingworld.com/fact-file/characters-and-pets/fang)

+9. The q7-q11, q13-q17 and q19-q20 images is from [wallpapers](https://wallpapers.com/)

+10. The rules image is from [pinterest](https://www.pinterest.se/pin/641622278133693828/)

+11. The B1-background image is [imgix](from https://imgix.bustle.com/rehost/2016/9/13/4e0b261d-8796-4462-86ec-ee29ceb41e1b.png?w=800&fit=crop&crop=faces&auto=format%2Ccompress&q=50&dpr=2 (2))

+12. The i.webp image are from wallpapers (https://wallpapers.com/)